CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 ## **Dynamic Fees**

-Stableswap-NG introduces dynamic fees based on the balances of the pools.
+Stableswap-NG introduces dynamic fees.
 This dynamic fee system ensures that fees are not static but adjust based on the relative balances of the tokens in the pool.

 The internal `_dynamic_fee()` function calculates a fee based on the average balances of the tokens being exchanged.
-If the balances of the tokens being exchanged are highly imbalanced or significantly differ from an expected "peg," the fee may be adjusted using the `offpeg_fee_multiplier`.
+If the balances of the tokens being exchanged are highly imbalanced or significantly differ from its expected "peg," the fee may be adjusted using the `offpeg_fee_multiplier`.

 The use of the `offpeg_fee_multiplier` allows the system to dynamically adjust fees based on the pool's state.
 For example, if the pool is off-peg, the fees are adjusted to incentivize or disincentivize certain trades.
 This mechanism helps maintain pool stability.